Equilibrium states, pressure and escape for multimodal maps with holes: Introduction

 For this class of potentials and reference measures, we prove that the escape rate has a natural expression in terms of the pressure; we also prove the existence of further measures, one of which is an equilibrium state on the survivor set and one of which is the relevant `geometric conditionally invariant measure' for the system.
 Such conditionally invariant measures, defined precisely in Section~\ref{ssec:transfer}, describe the evolution of reasonable classes of initial distributions that have densities with respect to the conformal measures $m_t$.
 In addition, we are able to prove a Bowen formula for the Hausdorff dimension of the survivor set.
 Finally, we provide a formula for the derivative of the escape rate as our hole shrinks to a point (the zero-hole limit).

 Similar results regarding the derivative of the escape rate were proved in \cite{KellLiv, FergPoll} using spectral theory.
 By contrast, in our setting no spectral picture is known for the transfer operators associated with our class of multimodal maps, so we construct Young towers instead.
 Unfortunately, a new Young tower must be constructed for each hole since return times can suffer unbounded changes due to arbitrarily small perturbations.
 Thus a principal aim of the present paper is to develop techniques which allow us to retain sufficient control of the towers we construct along a sequence of holes to prove results such as the Bowen formula and the derivative of the escape rate.
+We note that questions in thermodynamic formalism, such as multifractal spectra have been studied before in the context of multimodal maps, for example in \cite{ChuTak14, ITdim}, this is the first proof of a Bowen formula for such a general class of maps.
+Moreover, our development of the theory of Young towers to tackle this problem gives a powerful abstract framework to deal with other non-uniformly hyperbolic dynamical systems.

 The paper is organized as follows.
 In Section~\ref{sec:setup}, we precisely define our class of maps, introduce our conditions on the types of holes we allow and recall definitions of the objects fundamental to the present work, including pressure, inducing schemes and Young towers.
 Section~\ref{sec:results} contains a precise statement of our main results while Section~\ref{sec:tails} establishes that we have uniform control over our inducing schemes for a family of potentials.
 In Section~\ref{sec:LY} we recall some facts from \cite{BDM} regarding abstract towers with holes and in Section~\ref{sec:project} we show how to apply those results to our present setting.
 Finally, we prove our Variational Principle in Section~\ref{sec:var proof} and a Bowen formula for the Hausdorff dimension of the survivor set in Section~\ref{sec:bowen}.
 Section~\ref{zero hole} contains the proof of the derivative of the escape rate in the zero-hole limit.